 These are selected for pocketability first and performance second, but most of the larger options are perfectly adequate for house/car/camping/etc... uses.
 This section excludes right-angle designs that double as headlamps, but many people do use those for pocket carry, so see that section as well.

 - Lumintop IYP365 Nichia 219C - 2xAAA, 90+ CRI (Nichia version only) and neutral white.
-Not as bright as a Ti4, but light quality is often more important for being able to see clearly. $24
+This is a longer IYP07.
+Not as bright as a Ti4, but light quality is often more important for being able to see clearly. $19

 - Nitecore MT06MD - 2xAAA, 90+ CRI, neutral white, and still shipping with the Nichia 219B as far as I know.
 Similar to the IYP365 on paper, but many people prefer the tint of the 219B over the 219C. $32

 - Skilhunt M150 with high-CRI LH351D - this is the AA/14500 version of the M200, without the mode customization feature.
 It's only offered bundled with a 14500.
 The onboard charging works with any 14500, but won't charge NiMH AA inside the light.
 There's low-voltage protection for both battery types, so unprotected 14500s are OK. $43

 - Thrunite T10 II - a side-switch light supporting both AA and 14500 Li-ion batteries with shortcuts from off to high and low and a magnetic tailcap.
 Neutral white available and recommended. $24